TamarBerman/MyNotes/README.md

 ## How to use:

-when you get into the site, you have no access to anything except Log-in and Sign-up you are right away navigated to the log-in page if your email doesn't exist you are navigated to sign-up after login/signup you get access to you home page, logout, and history. in home page you can view, add and delete your own notes in history page you can see all you notes details history since your first registration includes the ones that have been deleted. administrator has access to all-users-history in addition to his own history he can watch the history of all users.
+When you get into the site, you have no access to anything except Log-in and Sign-up.
+You are right away navigated to the log-in page.
+If your email doesn't exist you are navigated to sign-up.
+After login/signup you get access to you home page, logout, and history.
+In home page - you can view, add and delete your own notes, in history page - your can watch all you notes details history since your first registration, includes the ones that have been deleted.
+Administrator has access to all-users-history page - in addition to his own history he can watch the history of all users.

 ## Setup & Installation